-I apologize that many of the texts about my work have not been translated into English.
+I apologize that the texts about my work have not been translated into English.

 This Thesis is written in German.
 Below you find an abstract in English.